gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

 ## Reference

-Take a look at the [reference](../reference/default.md) section for an overview of the complete API.
+For a comprehensive list of the Squide API, refer to the [reference](../reference/default.md) section.

 ## Guides